reversesigh/cosmos_node-initial_setup/01_initial_setup.md

 ## Confirm with UFW that port xxxx is open for ssh
 `sudo ufw status`

-## Open as second terminal session and try to login using your user's creditinals.
+## Open a second terminal session and try to login using your user's creditinals.
 `ssh -p xxxx user@ipaddress`

 ## Test sudo and root access